-A carefully articulated and fully radicalized concept of spontaneous order presents both a crisis and opportunity for radical feminists.
-Given the analysis of rape culture as a malign form of (nonconsensual) spontaneous order, it might seem tempting to suppose that that offers feminist reasons for general skepticism of spontaneous orders, and a challenge to anything like libertarianism, which proposes to transfer vast spaces of social life from government control to spontaneous orders within civil society.
-But if the distinctions I have traced helped illuminate the radical feminist understanding of rape culture, I believe that they can also help illuminate how the genuine need for a systematic and comprehensive response to oppression need not entail a governmental response: spontaneity is not chaos, and resistance can be systematic and comprehensive while remaining decentralized and bottom-up.
-Abandoning government solutions to oppressive political systems like patriarchal violence hardly means trusting that anonymous "civil society" will come up with a solution, somehow.
-If distinguishing consensual from unplanned from participatory orders allows us to better understand feminist understandings of the problem, it may also help us better understand the radical impulse behind many feminist solutions - woman-led social movements to counter the effects of diffuse male violence outside, or beyond, the sphere of government and conventional political lobbying.
-C.r. groups, speak-outs, culturejamming, building grassroots networks of battered women's shelters, rape crisis centers, and other feminist spaces originally had little if any connection to hierarchical power-politics or the male-dominated State, and all could productively be understood as voluntarily-coordinated, polycentric, but consciously organized political resistance to a polycentric, emergent, coercive order of violent oppression.
+The analysis of rape culture as a malign form of (nonconsensual) spontaneous order, might make it tempting to suppose feminists ought to be suspicious of spontaneous orders, and libertarian theories, which propose to transfer much of social life from government control to spontaneous orders within civil society.
+But the distinctions I have traced to clarify the radical feminist understanding of rape culture, might also clarify how political responses to oppression need not entail governmental responses.
+Spontaneity isn't chaos; resistance can be systematic and comprehensive while remaining decentralized and participatory.
+Delineating consensual, emergent, and participatory orders may illuminate the radical impulse behind uniquely feminist responses to pervading gender violence.
+Woman-led social movements, c.r. groups, speak-outs, grassroots networks of crisis centers and other feminist spaces flourished outside conventional policy-making and the male-dominated central state; they may be productively classified as voluntarily-coordinated, polycentric, but consciously organized resistance to a polycentric, emergent, coercive pattern of oppression.